-From 1 December 2017, we will be implementing a health improvement initiative for people with specific risk factors, so that they can access support to improve their health prior to surgery.
+On 1 December 2017, we implemented a health improvement initiative, called In Shape for Surgery, for people with specific risk factors, so that they can access support to improve their health prior to surgery.

 This initiative is designed for patients undergoing non-urgent, elective surgery.
 It does not affect emergency or urgent surgery or diagnostic procedures.

-It will be rolled out in a phased approach, beginning with hip, knee and hernia, with the possibility of more procedures being introduced over the coming months.
+It was rolled out in a phased approach, beginning with hip, knee and hernia, with the possibility of more procedures being introduced in the future.

-The pathway recommends early detection and management of risk factors, with GPs working with patients to improve their health before a referral for surgery where the additional benefit of primary care treatment can be had.
+The In Shape for Surgery pathway recommends early detection and management of risk factors.
+GPs work with patients to improve their health before a referral for surgery where the additional benefit of primary care treatment can be had.

 There is support available to help people improve their health.
 Patients will be signposted to healthy lifestyle services by their GP and by secondary care clinicians.